jmratwork/techanalysissecmanage-crcz/docs/subcase_1c_guide.md

 # Subcase 1c Guide: Malware Simulation and CTI Integration

+See [deployment manual](deployment_manual.md) for baseline environment setup and teardown steps before running this scenario.

 This guide walks through deploying the Subcase 1c environment, running the benign malware simulator, and validating that NG‑SOC components respond as expected.